Her Voice? Her Name? GOP’s Raw Personal Attacks on Kamala Harris

 “She was a what?”
 Trump said.

-(END OPTIONAL TRIM.)And hours after the campaign called Harris the “most liberal” member of the Senate, the Republican National Committee sent out an email blast saying that progressives hated her because she was not progressive enough.
+(END OPTIONAL TRIM.)And hours after the campaign and the Republican National Committee called Harris the “most liberal” member of the Senate, the RNC sent out an email blast saying that progressives hated her because she was not progressive enough.

 Harris ran her own presidential campaign last year, and was widely seen as the most obvious pick for Biden: at once a conventional and groundbreaking choice.
 Despite plenty of time to prepare for her, Trump and his allies appeared to be caught without a coordinated game plan, lurching from one attack to another, when the Democrats finally announced their ticket Tuesday.